Microservices deployment strategies on Kubernetes

 This strategy is best used when one has already invested heavily in logging and monitoring infrastructure and tools.
 This lets us have the visibility into new versions as we are deploying them and react quickly if there are problems that are noticed.

 The rise of containers and an adept and close to default choice orchestrator like Kubernetes available to us, there is no wonder most of us are looking to deploy microservices on Kubernetes.
-All the four strategies have their own pros, cons, and applicability to your unique application, but by choosing the right one we can make sure our continuous deployment of microservices is reliable and very stress free for your development teams.
+All four strategies have their own pros, cons, and applicability to your unique application, but by choosing the right one, we can make sure our continuous deployment of microservices is reliable and very stress-free for your development teams.